Combining contextuality and causality: a game semantics approach: Experimenter strategies and adaptive computation

 First, we have the description of the standard GHZ construction.
 This is given by a flat measurement scenario with $X = \{ A_i, B_j, C_k \mid i,j,k \in \{ 0,1\} \}$, and $O_x = \{ 0,1 \}$ for all $x \in X$.
 The maximal compatible sets of measurements are all sets of the form $\{ A_i, B_j, C_k \}$ with $i,j,k \in \{ 0,1\}$, \ie a choice of one measurement per each site or agent.
 We regard each measurement as initially enabled.
 The N-strategies for this scenario form the usual sections assigning an outcome to each choice of measurement for each site, and the GHZ model assigns distributions on these strategies as in the table shown in section~\ref{ABsec}.

 To get the Anders--Browne construction, we consider the E-strategy which initially allows any $A$ or $B$ measurement to be performed, and after a history $\{ (A_i, o_1), (B_j, o_2) \}$ chooses the $C$-measurement $C_{i \oplus j}$.
-Playing this against the GHZ model results in a strategy that computes the AND function with probability 1.
+Playing this against the GHZ model results in a strategy that computes the \textsc{OR} function with probability 1.

 The full power of adaptivity is required when using this as a building block to implement a more involved logical circuit.
-Suppose that the output of the AND gate above is to be fed as the first input of a second AND gate, built over a GHZ scenario with measurements labelled $\{ A'_i, B'_j, C'_k \mid i,j,k \in \{ 0,1\} \}$.
-The $E$-strategy implements the first AND gate as above, with any $B'$ measurement also enabled, being a free input.
+Suppose that the output of the \textsc{OR} gate above is to be fed as the first input of a second \textsc{OR} gate, built over a GHZ scenario with measurements labelled $\{ A'_i, B'_j, C'_k \mid i,j,k \in \{ 0,1\} \}$.
+The $E$-strategy implements the first \textsc{OR} gate as above, with any $B'$ measurement also enabled, being a free input.
 After that, the $A'$-measurement can be determined: after a history containing $\{ (A_i, o_1), (B_j, o_2), (C_{i \oplus j}, o_3) \}$, the E-strategy chooses the $A'$-measurement $A'_{o_1 \oplus o_2 \oplus o_3}$.
-The second AND gate is then implemented like the first.
+The second \textsc{OR} gate is then implemented like the first.
 Note that the choice of $A'$-measurement depends not only on previous measurement choices, but on outcomes provided by Nature.